 Another advantage to limit orders when it comes to selling stocks is that you can set a “stop loss order” to automatically offload your stocks whenever share prices dip below a certain level.
 Setting a stop loss order prevents you from losing too much money on a particular stock if prices are plummeting and you aren’t available 24/7 (or at least every minute of market trading hours) to initiate the sale yourself.

-Quantities and Duration of Limit Orders
+Quantities and Duration of Orders

 If you want to place limit orders on certain investments in your portfolio, then it’s important to set up conditions and specific durations for those limit orders.
 On one hand, you could limit the number of stocks you buy/sell when prices reach your desired expectations.
 On the other hand, you could initiate an “all or none order,” which executes the trade of stocks all at the same time (as opposed to spacing out your trades to wait and watch market activity before going through with the remainder of your purchase/sale order or canceling the trade altogether).

-When it comes to the timing of limit orders, you can either set up specific durations or a “good till cancelled” (GTC) order, which means your criteria for buying/selling stocks remains in place until you manually cancel the limit order.
+When it comes to the timing of limit orders, you can either set up specific durations or a “good till canceled” (GTC) order, which means your criteria for buying/selling stocks remains in place until you manually cancel the limit order.
 In many cases, limit orders are set up for one trading day (and cancel when the market closes for the evening), though limit orders set for foreign exchange markets can be filled throughout the day and night as they’re traded outside of the usual market hours in the U.S.

 Limit orders are ideal for short-term trading strategies, but they’re also useful for anyone who wants greater success in the stock market.
-Buy limit orders help you get the best share price possible on a particular stock, while sell limit orders help you increase your chances of getting higher returns on your investments with minimal damage from plunging stock prices (as long as you have a stop loss order in place).
+Buy limit orders help you get the best share price possible on a particular stock, while sell limit orders help you increase your chances of getting higher returns on your investments with minimal damage from plunging stock prices (as long as you have a stop loss in place).